spinicist/riesling/README.md

 -/0000 - k-Space dataset for volume 0 as an (Nc, Nr, Ns) complex float matrix
 ```

 Note that the k-space data ordering is channel-first rather than channel-last.
 A possible definition of the header structure in plain C++ is as follows.
-The real definition can be found in `radial.h` and uses Eigen types:
+The real definition can be found in `info.h` and uses Eigen types:

 ```
-struct RadialInfo
+struct Info
 {
   long matrix[3];
   float voxel_size[3];